katehret/MDA_workshop/README.md

 * :file_folder: data -- the normalised frequency counts and additional material needed for the FA

-* :file_folder: interpretation -- spreadsheets with salient loadings and comments, distributional graphs
+* :file_folder: interpretation -- spreadsheets with salient loadings and comments, distributional graphs, some example corpus files

 * :file_folder: scripts -- .r scripts and .Rmd scripts